Janoz-NL/RL2MQTT/README.md

 To connect use `rl2mqtt_connect` and to disconnect `rl2mqtt_disconnect`.

+You can automatically connect on startup by setting `rl2mqtt_connect-on-startup 1`.

 ## Game event messages

 Game events are hooks in the game which trigger a message on certain events.
 THe message